MARS-Group-HAW/model-soh/SOHLogisticsBox/README.md

 restricted roads.
 Once the destination is reached, the driver exits the simulation, ensuring efficient lifecycle management within large-scale logistics and mobility simulations.

+### Update Fuel Consumption & Check for Refueling
+In each tick, the driver estimates how far the truck has moved since the last step and calculates the corresponding fuel consumption.
+The tank level is reduced based on the truck's fuel efficiency.
+If the remaining range drops below a critical threshold (100 km), the driver scans the upcoming 100 km of the planned route for nearby fuel stations (tagged as `"fuel"` or `"services"`).
+If a suitable station is found, a refueling detour is planned automatically.
+If not, the driver falls back to an external station list (`"gas_stations.csv"`) to find the nearest refueling option while still considering the direction of the detour is as small as possible.

+### Check Driving Time and Schedule Rest
+The driver monitors the time since the last rest.
+If the maximum driving time without a break has been exceeded and the truck still has a long distance ahead (>100 km), a mandatory rest is triggered.
+The driver scans the next 100 km of the route for rest areas or service stations (`"rest_area"` or `"services"`).
+If one is found, a detour is planned using PlanRouteWithStop, guiding the truck to the rest area and then back onto its original route.
+If no rest area is found along the way, the driver falls back to an external list (`"rest_areas.csv"`) of rest areas to schedule the stop.

+### Handle Rest and Refueling Pauses

+Before performing any movement or logic, the driver checks whether the truck is currently in a resting or refueling state.
+- If the truck is at a rest area, it pauses for a legally required 4-hour break.
+Movement is blocked during this period.
+Once the pause ends, the truck resumes its original route.
+- If the truck has reached a fuel station, it initiates a short 5-minute refueling stop.
+After refueling, the tank is reset to full, and the truck continues its journey.

+In both cases, the tick is interrupted until the stop is completed, ensuring the truck will not move during this period.

+### Check for Accident Chance
+In each tick, the driver performs a random accident check based on the truck’s annual accident rate and the current number of trucks in the simulation.
+This accident rate is based on data from `Destatis` where accidents for freight vehicles were documented for multiple years and seperated into weight classes.
+With this information each `SemiTruck` class can have it's own realistic accidentRate.
+If an accident occurs, the truck is immediately stopped and marked as blocked for a defined accident duration (default: 41 minutes which is the average respond time of ADAC).

+If the current road segment has a shoulder (`"shoulder" = "yes"`), the truck can pull over, reducing the impact to only 2 minutes of downtime.
+This mechanism realistically introduces stochastic disruptions into the simulation, reflecting real-world incident dynamics.

+### Handle Ongoing Accidents
+If a truck has previously had an accident, this step manages the remaining downtime.
+As long as the accident is active, the driver skips all other logic and remains stationary.
+Once the accident duration has elapsed, the truck is considered out of service and is removed from the simulation, including deregistration from the current route and environment.
+This ensures that accident aftermaths are realistically handled and that trucks do not resume driving after severe incidents.

+### Apply Road Rules (Weather, Overtaking, Incline)
+Before moving, the driver evaluates the current road segment and environmental conditions to adjust driving behavior:
+- Weather Conditions: If the truck is located in a weather zone (e.g. rain, fog, snow), its maximum speed is reduced accordingly.
+In case of snow or severely impaired visibility, the accident probability is increased as well.
+This is also based on data from `destatis`, for instance that the accidentRate increases by 2.06 times when there is snow.
+- Overtaking Permissions: The current road edge is checked for overtaking rules (`"overtaking" = "yes"`).
+If overtaking is not allowed, the driver will adapt behavior accordingly (e.g., no lane changes).
+- Road Incline: If the road segment has a positive incline, the truck’s speed is physically limited based on its weight and engine power.
+This is based on real physical performance loss for a truck with certain weight, power, speed at a certain incline.
+This simulates realistic uphill behavior and prevents the truck from exceeding feasible speeds on steep slopes.

+This step ensures the truck's movement stays within realistic physical and legal constraints at all times.

+### Roadblocks
 During each simulation tick, the driver has two options.
 Either he continuously checks the upcoming edges of the route (currently defined as 5km lookahead) of its planned route.
 If a blocked road segment is detected within this distance—based on the list of currently closed edges—the driver immediately